vito.

 04

 Icons accompany words.
 Never stand alone in primary UI.
-No mystery-meat tab bars or icon-only buttons.

 05